ludocode/pottery/include/pottery/lifecycle/README.md

 pottery_error_t copy(CONTEXT_TYPE context, REF_TYPE to, REF_TYPE from);
 ```

 Replaces the contents of `to` by copying the contents of `from`.
-Both elements must already be initialized.
+Both values must already be initialized.

-The elements must be distinct.
-It is an error to pass the same element for both `to` and `from`.
+The values must be distinct.
+It is an error to pass the same value for both `to` and `from`.

 If this succeeds, POTTERY_OK is returned.
-If this fails an error code is returned, and it is up to the configured `COPY` expression whether the destination object is unmodified or whether it contains junk.
+If this fails an error code is returned, and it is up to the configured `COPY` expression whether the destination value is unmodified or whether it contains junk.
 Either way, the destination is in an initialized state and must be destroyed.